Configure your inference provider

 turn run hello.tn

-# HelloThe result is "Hello" — the return value of the program.
+# HelloThe result is "Hello", which is the return value of the program.
 Let's trace exactly how execution got there.

 The Program